 The LH Martin Institute offers a variety of resources about policy, management, governance and innovation in the tertiary education sector.

-- are contextualised to the tertiary education sector
+- contextualised to the higher and vocational education sectors

-- are informed by the latest research and resources on the tertiary education sector
+- informed by the latest research and resources on the tertiary education sector

 We aim to develop more effective governance, leadership and management capacity in tertiary sector institutions, so that institutions may fulfil their missions more successfully.